-The world is becoming more and more quantitative.
-Many professions depend on numerical measurements to make decisions in the face of uncertainty.
-Statisticians use quantitative abilities, statistical knowledge, and communication skills to work on many challenging problems.
-The BS Statistics program provides students with a sound understanding of statistical methods, their underlying theories, and their applications.
-It aims to prepare students for immediate work as statisticians in public sector, industry, and research institutions.
-The program also aims to provide students with a good foundation in pursuing graduate studies in Statistics or other related fields.
+The BS in Statistics provides students with a sound understanding of statistical methods, their underlying theories, and their applications.
+It aims to prepare students for immediate work as statisticians in the public sector, industry, and research institutions.
+The program also aims to provide students with a good foundation in pursuing graduate studies in statistics or other related fields.